preludeorg/operator-support/README.md

 # support

-A public spot to report issues and request features
+A public spot to report issues and request features.

+## Report a bug

+Find a bug in the system?
+Report it through the issues tab.

+If you find a security-related bug, please report that privately to support@prelude.org with "security bug" in the subject.

+## Request a feature

+Have a feature idea?
+Request it through the issues tab.

+## Ask for help

+Have a question that may not be covered here?
+Send us an email at support@prelude.org with "help needed" in the subject.